 - Reimbursement or payments of any medical expenses incurred.

 Frequently Asked Questions About Wrongful Death Claims

 A family member cannot sue another family member for wrongful death.

 The family (also called heirs) of a deceased person can seek financial damages through a wrongful death suit for the loss of their loved one.
 While states have different rules for who is eligible to file wrongful death lawsuits, a decedent’s parents, spouse, children (including adopted and step-children) and siblings are the most common plaintiffs.

 What types of causes of death can lead to a wrongful death lawsuit?

-While any death that is caused by the negligent or reckless, unlawful conduct or another person or entity support a cause for a wrongful death suit the most common are accidents involving automobiles and farm, construction, industrial and recreational equipment.
-Exposure to toxic substances and chemicals, defective products and pharmaceuticals and intentional acts of violence such as robberies, shootings and assaults also can lead to wrongful death litigation.
+While any death that is caused by the negligent or reckless, unlawful conduct or another person or entity supports a cause for a wrongful death suit the most common are accidents involving automobiles and farm, construction, industrial and recreational equipment.
+Exposure to toxic substances and chemicals, defective products and pharmaceuticals and intentional acts of violence such as robberies, shootings, and assaults also can lead to wrongful death litigation.

 If you are suffering after a loved one died because of the negligence of others, you may have a wrongful death case.
 Contact our Midland wrongful death attorneys at The Ammons Law Firm LLP today for a free consultation.